Derivation of the Bogoliubov Time Evolution for a Large Volume Mean-field Limit: Main Results

 we require

-This will allow us to track the dynamics of the excitations with the properties (\ref{eq:conditions-epsilon}) in that region.
+This will allow us to track the dynamics of the excitation with the properties \eqref{eq:conditions-epsilon} in that region.
 Finally, we require some control of the kinetic energy of the initial reference wave function: